PolarSoft-Technologies/Go-JJC/README.md

 Do well to read about this package here **https://github.com/cespare/reflex**

 # Available Modules
-Go-JJC comes with different directories/folders called a modules/packages.
+Go-JJC comes with different directories/folders called modules/packages.
 Each module/package does or accomplishes a predefined task.
-These modules singly are explained below:
+The different modules are singly explained below with each file in each module fully documented for better understanding of what's been done:

-## Only Routing (the onlyrouting folder) Module
+## 1. Only Routing (the onlyrouting folder) Module
+This module explains the basics of api routing using **Golang** in a more professional way.
+The entry point of this module is the main.go file; it's in this file we setup our **Fiber** instance/app, configure middlewares, and app/project-wide routes.

+There are two controller (product_controller.go & user_controller.go) files in this module which handle user and product related operations.

+There are three routes in the product_controller.go file which are **localhost:3330/api/v1/products/add , localhost:3330/api/v1/products/update , and localhost:3330/api/v1/products/fetchAll**.
+You can test out these routes in Postman or web browser to see their individual response.

+The user_controller.go file also has three routes.
+In this file, more light is being thrown on how to retrieve params, query strings and body data sent by the client.
+The following are the routes to watch out for in this controller:
+**localhost:3330/api/v1/user/signIn?email=test@test.com&password=123456** for sending data from the client as query strings/parameters,

+**localhost:3330/api/v1/user/signIn/:email/:password** for sending data from the client as parameters, and

+**localhost:3330/api/v1/user/signIn** for sending data from the client using the body object.

+Refer to the user_controller.go file for more explanation on these!

+## 2. With Web Pages (the with_web_pages folder) Module